···

 Someone lets you down once and suddenly they're unreliable.
 A friend says the wrong thing and they become "not a real friend."
 People swing between amazing and terrible based on single moments.
 The gray — where real people live — disappears.

 One mistake at work and you're bad at your job.
 One awkward moment and you're terrible with people.
-The inner voice only speaks in absolutes — "always", "never", "completely."
-It sounds like the truth, but it's polarized thinking cutting out the middle.
+The inner voice speaks only in "always" and "never."
+It sounds like truth, but it's polarized thinking cutting out the middle.

 Emotional Whiplash

 Great day to terrible day in seconds.
-Feeling confident to feeling worthless with one comment.
-Living in extremes means emotional extremes too.
-The stability that comes with nuance is hard to find when everything is sorted into only two boxes.
+Confident to worthless with one comment.
+Living in extremes means emotional extremes too — the stability that comes with nuance is hard to find when everything lands in only two boxes.

 Why the Mind Polarizes